jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ![](images/1.%20Inheritance%20Main%20Concepts.027.png)

-But why would you do that?
+But why might you do that?
 It does not matter, that’s up to you.
 You’re the programmer.
 You can reference the double members individually in the diagram, but when you want to reference a double member textually you have to disambiguate with a qualifier, which does require you to give each base its own name.